 3. What is your favourite medium and why?

 You can’t beat sketching with a pencil and paper.
 I always start big pieces that way and tend to have lots of random bits of paper lying around because I can’t commit to one sketchbook!
 For colouring and finishing pieces, however, I spend most of my time in Photoshop though recently invested in an iPad which I love to draw with when I’m out and about (or when I’m in bed and too lazy to sit at my desk…).
 Digital is just very practical and it’s easy to go back and change and edit things later on.
 I do think digital and traditional are slowly starting to blur with all the new software and techniques available and I’m excited to see how things progress in the future.
 There’s nothing quite as handy as the luxury of the undo button but I think I’ll still always carry a pencil and paper for the initial stages of making things.

 4. What is your artistic process like?

 Sporadic.
 When I’m working on something that doesn’t have a strict brief I rely a lot on those light bulb moments where sudden ideas just come to me.
 I try to write these down so I have a stockpile for days that I don’t feel so creative.
-From there, I usual spend a while sketching out different character ideas or composition thumbnails.
-I’m generally not in to really detailed sketches but lately I’ve been forcing myself to sketch everything twice as I really want to keep my drawing skills up to scratch.
+From there, I usually spend a while sketching out different character ideas or composition thumbnails.
+I’m generally not into really detailed sketches but lately, I’ve been forcing myself to sketch everything twice as I really want to keep my drawing skills up to scratch.
 Sometimes I’ll pick a colour palette as the basis of my idea.
-Once I have a solid idea roughed out I take a photo and start blocking in colours and shapes over the top on the computer.
+Once I have a solid idea roughed out I take a photo and start blocking in colours and shapes over the top of the computer.
 My favourite part is adding textures and little details like fur and feathers that give characters their personalities.

 5. Who and/or what inspires your work?